How do I know if my return is on time?

 What is my penalty if I file or pay a return late?

-Does the Department of Revenue grant penalty waivers?
+Does the department grant penalty waivers?

 How do I request a penalty waiver?